Radek Vítek: Loan Spell at Bristol City

 On 28 July 2025, Vítek signed a new contract with Manchester United until 2028 and joined EFL Championship club Bristol City on a season-long loan deal.
-He made his debut for the club in a Championship match away against Sheffield United, which finished 4–1 to the visitors.
+Upon joining the club, he was given a number 23 shirt.
+Vítek made his debut for the club in a Championship match away against Sheffield United, which finished 4–1 to the visitors.
 He played all four of City's opening league matches, conceding four goals in total.
+For his performance, Vítek was named Bristol City's Player of the Month for August by the club's supporters.
+Since joining Bristol City, he quickly became the club's first-choice goalkeeper being preferred over Max O'Leary and Joe Lumley.
+Vítek also became fan favourite among Bristol City supporters and given a nickname, The Wall.